snur206/reading-notes/201/class7notes.md

 Prototypes:

-Inheritance: Worked at my Dads mini market and for example it can be a fall back optionwhen he is retired and I take over it as the owner.
+Inheritance: Worked at my Dads mini market before and for example it can be a fall back optionwhen he is retired and I take over it as the owner.

 ## Things I want to know more about